Raj-08/Q-Flow/README.md

 # QFlow

 Welcome to **QFlow**, we focus on advancing Research And Development on Reinforcement Learning (RL) for LLMs.
-At **QFlow**, we don’t just apply traditional RL techniques to LLMs—we’ve crafted a dedicated toolbox packed with innovative solutions to help you unlock the full potential of reinforcement learning.
+At **QFlow**, we give Reinforcement Learning for Large Language Models the special treatment that it deserves.
+We dig deep into the first principles of Reinforcement Learning , inspiring ideas from classic RL , Game Theory , Evolutionary Algorithms and more to create magic with Reinforcement Learning on Large Language Models.

 ## What is QFlow?